-The major legislation known as the Patient Protection and Affordable Care Act of 2010 promises to affect the health care system at all levels.
-Middle managers will need to utilize all of the strategies described in this chapter to deal with the massive changes associated with this legislation focusing on the provision of affordable care and health care reform.
+The major legislation known as the Patient Protection and Affordable Care Act of 2010, more commonly referred to as the Affordable Care Act, affects the healthcare system at all levels.
+Middle managers need to use all of the strategies described in this chapter to deal with the massive changes associated with this legislation focusing on the provision of affordable care and healthcare reform.
 They need to take into account the political aspects of the legislation's passage, which are likely to lead to further amendments, deletions, and changes in its implementation time frame.
 The federal mandates, in turn, will generate companion state-level legislation.
 More than 100 regulatory agencies, boards, and councils are empowered to issue guidelines and mandatory regulations.
 The designated time frame for the implementation of the federal law is from 2010 to 2018.
-Thus we face an almost decade-long period of sustained change.
+Thus, many people face an almost decade-long period of sustained change.

-The middle manager who has a positive attitude will more easily respond to these challenges than one who is resistant.
-Flexibility, creativity, attentiveness to the unfolding mandates-these traits will serve the manager well.
-A commitment to factual analysis will lead the manager to develop a system for monitoring the details of the new law.
+The manager who has a positive attitude will more easily respond to these challenges than one who is resistant.
+Flexibility, creativity, and attentiveness to the unfolding mandates-these traits will serve the manager well.
+A commitment to factual analysis will lead the manager to develop a system for monitoring the details of this law.
 For guidance, the manager should turn to trusted sources, such as professional associations-especially these organizations' legislative divisions, which monitor primary documents such as federal and state regulation publications.
 The manager might partner with several peers in the work setting to study the unfolding mandates and share insight about their impact.